NVIDIA/spark-rapids-ml/README.md

 Note: Spark does not provide a k-NN implementation, but it does have an [LSH-based Approximate Nearest Neighbor](https://spark.apache.org/docs/latest/ml-features.html#approximate-nearest-neighbor-search) implementation.

-In addition to the above, Spark RAPIDS Ml also provides a Spark API for the GPU accelerated UMAP non-linear dimensionality reduction algorithm in the RAPIDS cuML library.
+In addition to the above, Spark RAPIDS ML also provides a Spark API for the GPU accelerated UMAP non-linear dimensionality reduction algorithm in the RAPIDS cuML library.

 ## Getting started